chevere/docs/packages/Workflow.md

 # Workflow

+The `Chevere/Workflow` namespace provides the tooling to define a runtime execution based on the [workflow pattern](https://en.wikipedia.org/wiki/Workflow_pattern).
+Its purpose is to allow to abstract instructions as logic units of interconnected async jobs.

+## Installing

 ```sh
 composer require chevere/workflow
 ```

-The `Chevere/Workflow` namespace provides the tooling to define a runtime execution based on the [workflow pattern](https://en.wikipedia.org/wiki/Workflow_pattern).
-Its purpose is to allow to abstract instructions as logic units of interconnected async jobs.

 ## Creating a Workflow